Skip to content

 Bordeaux (45 minutes), Dordogne

 Chateau de la Valouze is a 19th-century estate set in thirty-four hectares of lakes and bamboo, around 45 minutes from Bordeaux.
 Monumental reception-hall ceilings and furnished period rooms run through the house.
-Twenty-seven bedrooms sleep 44 on site, and the property hosts up to 150 seated guests with full sole use.
-Venue hire starts at €15,800.
+Twenty-seven bedrooms sleep 44 among the lakes and bamboo, and the reception halls seat up to 150.
+From €15,800.

 Why We Love It